Did you know my greatest blogging success was trashing 3400 blog posts?

 This is natural; as you grow as a human being and blogger you won’t do the same stuff you did as a newbie or struggling veteran.

-I recall agreeing to write articles for $5 per article.
-I eventually let go this pittance of a fee because I improved my writing skills.
-I stopped writing articles for $30 not long after, raising my rates again.
+I recall agreeing to write articles for $5 per article; I eventually let go of this pittance of a fee because I improved my writing skills; I stopped writing articles for $30 not long after, raising my rates again.

 These days I write for a higher fee because I had to release worn out business relationships I’d outgrown to keep growing as a person and blogger.